dinhsang031/DataAnalystPortfolio/README.md

 ## Introduction

 Hello, I'm Nguyen Dinh Sang, and this is my Data Analyst portfolio.
-I am currently on a journey of learning and self-improvement in the field of Data Analysis.
-This portfolio showcases some of my work, including sample dashboards I have designed and various projects I have worked on using Power BI, SQL, Excel, Python and R.
+I am currently working on Data Analytic, and passion journey of learning and self-improvement in the field as also.
+This portfolio showcases some of my work, including dashboards I have designed and various projects I have worked on using Power BI, SQL, Excel, Python and R.

 ## About Me